 The garden though is always free, and already worth it to visit.
 It’s a nice place during warm weather to sit on the grass while listening to the street musician, or playing chasing birds with the kid.
 Be careful tho to sit not too close to weed smokers (you can smell it!).
 Meanwhile, every Winter, one part of the garden is converted into an ice skating rink with colorful lights at night.

-In the same complex as the Royal Pavilion, there is the Brighton Museum.
-I’ve been there twice (it’s free for residents yay!) and found some displays were quite entertaining.
+Actually there are two Brighton attractions located in this complex, Royal Pavilion and the Brighton Museum.
+I’ve been to the museum twice (it’s free for residents yay!) and found some displays were quite entertaining.
 I always adore English museums, because they offered a lot of educational games for little visitors.
 On my first visit, there was a temporary installation about The Snowman, a famous family story created by Raymond Briggs, an English illustrator based in Sussex.

 Other displays might be a little bit creepy, like the mummy from Egypt in a very dark room (the museum light itself was already dull enough outside that room!).
 There is also an LGBTQ section in the museum, as you may know, Brighton is very liberal about that topic, and well-known as the capital of it in the UK.